mnovakovic/mnovakovic.github.io/docs/_drafts/2022-03-03-blog-posts.markdown

 I have a couple of ideas that could be converted to blog posts.

 ## Potential blog posts about my previous projects:
-- The post-concussion project that didn't have enought impact and how I should have done the research first instead of just doing what I was told.
- Should have picked other projetcs to support instead of the one that was really not a good target for this
 - My memory usage breakdown project and how it kinda failed - I didn't communicate well, relied on other people too much and it took too much time to test and use.
 I also didn't market it very well
 - The that project where I realized how it doesn't matter how much you know technically if someone has a different team name/better positioned manager
 - The project that had the high levels of ambiguity and how it didn't fail but also did because I didn't communicate the risks enough